 If you're interested to try out the platform, Zoom offers a free 30-day trial for its Zoom Rooms.
 When you sign up for the trial, you can expect one of their product specialists to get in touch with you.
 The specialist will learn about your requirements, answer any questions you may have, and discuss how the platform can help you and your organization.
 If the platform meets your requirements, you may sign up for the Zoom Webinar platform for $690/year/license.

 ClickMeeting is a browser-based webinar and online meetings platform that allows you to host webinars for up to 1000 attendees using its premium plans.
 However, it does have a free plan which lets you explore features such as presentation mode, screen control, whiteboard, Q&A, and breakout rooms.

 In its 30-day free plan, you'll be able to host up to 25 attendees and record up to 30 minutes of your webinar.
 Other price points offered by ClickMeeting include its Live Plan which starts at $25 and its Automated Plan which starts at $40/month.

 7. Zoho Meeting

 Zoho Meeting provides 15 different price points, depending on the type of event (whether it's a meeting or a webinar) you're hosting as well as the number of attendees.
 The price points range from $0 to $360 per month.

-Its free edition has a 30-minutes time limit, but can accommodate up to 100 attendees.
-With this edition, you'll be able to customize registration forms, access webinar analytics and share files.
-Other features include emoji reactions, advanced chat, screen sharing, polls, Q&A and the raise hand function.
+Its free edition has a 30-minute time limit but can accommodate up to 100 attendees.
+With this edition, you'll be able to customize registration forms, access webinar analytics, and share files.
+Other features include emoji reactions, advanced chat, screen sharing, polls, Q&A, and the raise hand function.